ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 to use for your {{site.data.keyword.cloud_notm}} Platform Delivery Pipeline Build Stage:

-1. Click the branch icon; you are prompted to enter a name for the branch (see figure below).
+1. Click the branch icon; you are prompted to enter a name for the branch (see Figure 14).
 This example uses Local-dev as the name.

 ![new_git_branch](https://cloud.githubusercontent.com/assets/19173079/24822302/aba13902-1bb9-11e7-92af-be919c9a171e.jpg)
 {: caption="Figure 14.
 Use Github Desktop to create a local dev branch" caption-side="top"}